iqbal-lab-org/gramtools/README.md

 # gramtools
-Genomes evolve by recombination and mutation. gramtools first models new genomes as recombinants (mosaics) of previous genomes, by "quasimapping" reads to the graph, and then genotyping within the graph.
+Genomes evolve by recombination and mutation. gramtools uses a reference graph to  model new genomes as recombinants (mosaics) of previous genomes, (by "quasimapping" reads to the graph) and then genotyping within the graph.

 ## Motivation
 gramtools finds the nearest mosaic from a reference panel of genomes to a sample(a "personalised reference").
 The user can then either